 Downtown Phoenix has one of the highest concentrations of preserved historic architecture in the Valley.

-Schools, Demographics and Daily Life
+Schools, Demographics, and Daily Life

 ASU’s downtown campus houses programs in journalism, public service, nursing, law, and health sciences.
 Public K-12 schools within the core are limited, with more options in adjacent neighborhoods.
-Charter and private schools are available nearby.
+Charter and private schools are also available nearby.

 Downtown residents skew toward professionals, students, creatives, and empty nesters, though the demographic mix continues to broaden as more housing comes online.

 Encanto and Willo pull a different demographic than the apartment core.
-More long-term owners, more established households, more people who want a yard and a historic home but still want to be close to downtown.
-Coronado splits the difference with a mix of owners, renters, remodel buyers, and people who want central Phoenix but do not want a tower.
+More long-term owners, more established households, and more people who want a yard and a historic home but still want to be close to downtown.
+Coronado splits the difference with a mix of owners, renters, remodel buyers, and people who want Central Phoenix but do not want a tower.

 Grocery Stores and Practical Realities

-The real downtown grocery reality is still this: most people either plan their trips or they supplement with delivery, smaller markets, and convenience shopping.
+The real downtown grocery reality is still this: most people either plan their trips or supplement with delivery, smaller markets, and convenience shopping.

 Middle Housing and What It Could Change

-How it could affect areas around downtown within the parameters of the law:
+How it could affect areas around downtown:

 - It can increase housing supply gradually without requiring a tower.